-D. Except in cases where the liability is being appealed, the filing officer shall not accept the nomination paper of a write-in candidate for state or local office if the person is liable for an aggregation of one thousand dollars or more in fines, penalties, late fees or administrative or civil judgments, including any interest or costs, in any combination, that have not been fully satisfied at the time of the attempted filing of the nomination paper and the liability arose from failure to comply with or enforcement of chapter 6 of this title.
+D. Except in cases where the liability is being appealed, the filing officer shall not accept the nomination paper of a write-in candidate for state or local office if the person is liable for an aggregation of $1,000 or more in fines, penalties, late fees or administrative or civil judgments, including any interest or costs, in any combination, that have not been fully satisfied at the time of the attempted filing of the nomination paper and the liability arose from failure to comply with or enforcement of chapter 6 of this title.

 E. The secretary of state shall notify the various boards of supervisors as to write-in candidates filing with the secretary of state's office.
 The county school superintendent shall notify the appropriate board of supervisors as to write-in candidates filing with the superintendent's office.
 The board of supervisors shall notify the appropriate election board inspector of all candidates who have properly filed such statements.
 In the case of a city or town election, the city or town clerk shall notify the appropriate election board inspector of candidates properly filed.
 No other write-ins shall be counted.
 The election board inspector shall post the notice of official write-in candidates in a conspicuous location within the polling place.

 F. Except as provided in section 16-343, subsection E, a candidate may not file pursuant to this section if any of the following applies:

 1. For a candidate in the general election, the candidate ran in the immediately preceding primary election and failed to be nominated to the office sought in the current election.